+The Preschool 1 Class is designed for children who are 3 years old by September 1st.
 Soft colors, natural materials, and a rich variety of open-ended materials invite children to explore, investigate, and create.
 A well-equipped writing center, library area, and the documentation and display of children’s work through their words and photos facilitate beginning literacy skills.
 Educators plan many activities to facilitate developing cognitive and motor skills.
 A mini art studio in the classroom provides a wide variety of art materials for children to use in their work.
-A typical day includes a morning meeting where educators and children discuss and plan their day, an extended activity time in the classroom’s many centers, snack, stories, music,
+A typical day includes a morning meeting where educators and children discuss and plan their day, an extended activity time in the classroom’s many centers, snacks, stories, music,

 and an indoor or outdoor time for active play.
 Learning to work together, developing friendships, gaining in self-confidence, and discovering the joy of learning are goals for the Preschool One class.